fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

     ```
 ## Step

-[`Step`](../../../reference/shards/General/Step) schedules and runs another Wire on the Wire calling `Step` itself.
+[`Step`](../../../../reference/shards/shards/General/Step) schedules and runs another Wire on the Wire calling `Step` itself.
 That is, if `X Step Y`, Y  is scheduled to run on X itself.

 Being scheduled on a Wire (instead of the Mesh) has a few implications:

 1. The flow is different.

-2. It shares the same environment and scope of the Wire which stepped it.
+2. It shares the same environment and scope as the Wire which stepped it.

 3. It can affect variables on the Wire which stepped it.

 ### Flow Difference

-The stepped Wire runs similar to how `Do` does as the flow shifts into the stepped Wire immediately.
+The stepped Wire runs similarly to how `Do` does as the flow shifts into the stepped Wire immediately.
 It may seem like it is running inline too, but the difference is obvious when calling `Pause` on the stepped Wire.

 For `Do`, the flow is paused and resumed only after the pause is resolved.
 For `Step`, even though the stepped Wire is paused, the original Wire continues to run.